derekzhang79/identity-frontend/README.md

 aws --profile identity s3 cp s3://identity-local-ssl/profile-origin-thegulocal-com-exp2016-11-10.key ./nginxCerts 1>/dev/null
 ```

 **Note**: If you do not have Janus access to Identity, we can grant your team specific access, which means you would substitute `--profile identity` with e.g. `--profile membership`.
+Contact the Identity team if you require access to these files.

 * Find the configuration folder of nginx by running: